 Stress – something parents in general are all too familiar with.
 There is the physical stress from carpools, preparing meals, bathing, homework, shopping, and so on.
 This is compounded by such psychological stressors as parent-child conflicts, not having enough time to complete responsibilities and concern regarding a child’s well-being.
-When a family has a child on the autism spectrum, unique stressors are added.
+For Autism families unique stressors are added.
 There is no shortage of challenges of autism that affect the kids and their families.

 Sources of Stress for Parents